rbpiccinini/pyESMDA/README.md

 # pyESMDA

-Simple implementation of the Ensemble-Smoother with Multiple Data Assimilation (ES-MDA) method for data assimilation.
+Simple implementation of the Ensemble-Smoother with Multiple Data Assimilation (ES-MDA) method.

 The objective is to study the method with simple models.